AI Summary of Peer-Reviewed Research

 Research area:Water resource managementWater Science and TechnologyWater resources management and optimization

-What the study found: The study found that reservoir operation and irrigation together substantially alter streamflow in the Missouri and Arkansas-White-Red regions of the Mississippi River Basin.
-It also identified data and modeling gaps that affect streamflow simulation in different hydrologic regions.
+The study found that reservoir operation and irrigation together substantially alter streamflow in the Missouri and Arkansas-White-Red regions.
+It also identifies several data and modeling gaps that affect streamflow simulation in different hydrologic regions.

 Key points

-• Reservoir operation and irrigation substantially altered streamflow in the Missouri and Arkansas-White-Red regions.
+• Reservoir operation and irrigation together substantially altered streamflow in the Missouri and Arkansas-White-Red regions.

-• The framework used the Budyko hypothesis to identify which management activities most strongly modify streamflow and where.
+• A framework using the Budyko hypothesis was developed to identify which management activities most strongly change streamflow regimes.

-• Important gaps included missing canal-diversion records, limited tile-drain representation, and surface-groundwater interactions.
+• The analysis identified data and modeling gaps, including missing canal-diversion records, tile-drain representation, and surface-groundwater interactions.

 Disclosure